SaitoTech/Saito-Game-Engine/README.md

 3. Fund both wallets with WND.
 (Public Keys will appear at the top of the sidebar, and be copied to the clipboard on click.)

 Test web3 ecosystem integration
-1. In a first browser select "GameTestSuite" from the menu to create a game invitation.
+1. In a first browser select "GameTestSuite" from the menu to create a game invitation. <br />
+  Make sure to select **Advanced** options and **select WND** as the crpyo for the game.
-1. In the second browser, accept the invitation.
+2. In the second browser, accept the invitation.
-1. In both browsers follow the promts to initialise the game.
+3. In both browsers follow the promts to initialise the game.
-1. Enter the game.
+4. Enter the game.
 Request Payment, Make Payment and Check Balance routines can be checked against the live Westend network using the relevant buttons.
 > Note: a log can be expanded from the right hand side of the screen to make test output and game actions visible.